ionathansideras/chat-app/README.md

 9. If no matching document is found, the server sends a response indicating that the email could not be verified. ❌

 This process ensures that the user has access to the email address they provided.
 If a user is not verified, they cannot access certain pages in the application.

+## 🔑 Login

+The login process is handled by the `POST` function in the `route.ts` file.
+Here's a step-by-step overview of what happens:

+1. The user submits their login credentials. 📝
+2. The `POST` function receives the request and parses the request data to JSON. 📨
+3. The email and password are extracted from the parsed data. 🔍
+4. The function connects to the 'users' collection in the database. 🗄️
+5. The function checks if a user document exists in the collection that matches the provided email. 🔎
+6. If the user exists, the provided password is verified against the stored password. 🔐
+7. If the credentials are correct, a random 6-digit code is generated for two-factor authentication (2FA). 🎲
+8. The verification HTML is created using the `createVerificationCodeHTML` function. 📝
+9. An email with the 2FA code is sent to the user using the `sendEmail` function. 📧
+10. The 2FA code along with its expiration date is stored in the database. 🗄️
+11. A response is sent to the client.
+If all operations are successful, a 200 status with a "Success" message is returned. 📤

+If the status is 200, the 2FA component is opened on the client side.
+This component will handle the second step of the authentication process, where the user is required to enter the 2FA code that was sent to their email. 🔐

+## 🛡️ Two-Factor Authentication (2FA)

+The 2FA process is handled by the `POST` function in the `2fa_route.ts` file.
+Here's a step-by-step overview of what happens:

+1. The user submits the 2FA form with the received code. 📝
+2. The `POST` function receives the request and parses the request data to JSON. 📨
+3. The email and 2FA code are extracted from the parsed data. 🔍
+4. The function connects to the 'users' collection in the database. 🗄️
+5. The function checks if a user document exists in the collection that matches the provided email and 2FA code. 🔎
+6. If the user exists and the 2FA code is correct, the function checks if the code has not expired. ⏰
+7. If the code is valid and not expired, a session token is generated. 🎲
+8. The session token is stored in the database and sent back to the client in the response. 📤

+If the response is successful, the client sets the session token in the user's browser for 7 days.
+This session token gives the user access to the application.
+If the response is not successful, the user is prompted to try again. 🔐